diogorpeixoto/SN_boxy/README.md

 ## Configs

-- Use /configs/config_boxy.json file
+- Use the available config files in /SN_boxy/configs/

-Edit file such that, "train_image_folder" , "train_annot_folder" , "valid_image_folder" , "valid_annot_folder" are set to the directories where the training images and annotations (after conversion to VOC format) are stored.
+Edit files such that, "train_image_folder" , "train_annot_folder" , "valid_image_folder" , "valid_annot_folder" are set to the directories where the training images and annotations (after conversion to VOC format) are stored.
 Same hold for the validation images and annotations.

 ## Run Inference

-- Run predict.py on raw images to detect vehicles
+- Run predict.py on raw images to detect vehicles.
+Use the default config_boxy.json file
 ```
 # Example